pranavgauttam08/Website-Scrapper/README.md

 ## Usage

-1. Open your browser to http://localhost:8000
+1. Open the link of the website on theright.
 2. Enter a website URL (must start with http:// or https://)
 3. Click "Scrape Website"
 4. Wait for the scraping to complete